pilisir/macOS_merge_copy/README.md

 # macOS merge copy service

 Leave away drag and drop with [option] key and say Goodbye to the "Replace".
-Do Real Merge with simple services on macOS Finder.
+Do Real Merge with simple services on macOS Finder, just like Windows / Linux.

 [中文版](https://github.com/pilisir/macOS_merge_copy/wiki/%E4%B8%AD%E6%96%87%E7%89%88-README)